NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 The world's most affordable expat destination — ancient culture, booming tech scene, incredible food, and a cost of living that stretches every dollar Extremely Low Cost of Living, World-Class Affordable Healthcare, Booming Tech & Startup Ecosystem are among the top reasons expats choose India.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from India straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from India — straight to your inbox.